Watch Out for Public Intoxication Charges This Halloween

 Being drunk in public is covered in California Penal Code, Section 647.
 Despite the name, simply being drunk in a public place is not enough to be charged with this crime.
 In order to be charged, a person needs to be so drunk that he is unable to keep himself or those around him safe in a public space.
 Blocking or preventing other people from using “public ways” such as streets or sidewalks can also result in an arrest and charge.
 If the person is in his backyard or on someone else’s private property, he cannot be charged with being drunk in public.
 If a person is drunk in public but not exhibiting any of these behaviors, he should not be charged with this crime.

-In addition to these requirements, the person must be willfully under the influence of alcohol or drugs.
+In addition to these requirements, the person must be willfully under the influence of drugs or alcohol.
 If a drug was slipped into his drink, or his drink was spiked with alcohol and he did not realize it, he cannot be charged with being drunk in a public place.

 For example, say a person is intoxicated and walking down a sidewalk, but not being disruptive.
 She should not be charged with being drunk in public.
 However, if that same person stretched out on the sidewalk to rest, forcing people to step over her, she could be arrested and charged with being drunk in public.